kyverno/website/content/en/docs/Installation/customization.md

 8. `backgroundScan` (R): enables/disables background reporting scans.
 Has no effect on background reconciliation by the background controller. `true` by default.
 9. `backgroundScanInterval` (R): sets the time interval when periodic background scans for reporting take place.
 Default is `1h`.
 Supports minute durations as well (e.g., `10m`).
 10. `backgroundScanWorkers` (R): defines the number of internal worker threads to use when processing background scan reports.
 Default is `2`.
 More workers means faster report processing at the cost of more resources consumed.
 Since the reports controller uses leader election, all reports processing will only be done by a single replica at a time.
 11. `caSecretName` (AC): overwrites the default secret name of the RootCA certificate.
+See also the related flag `tlsSecretName`.
 12. `clientRateLimitBurst` (ABCR): configures the maximum burst for throttling.
 Uses the client default if zero.
 Default is `300`.
 13. `clientRateLimitQPS` (ABCR): configures the maximum QPS to the API server from Kyverno.
 Uses the client default if zero.
 Default is `300`.
 14. `disableMetrics` (ABCR): specifies whether to enable exposing the metrics.
 Default is `false`.